 Combining Cancer Evaluation and High-Risk Genetics

-The Cancer Evaluation and Management Program at the Mass General Cancer Center in Waltham prioritizes a comprehensive approach to ensure that all patients have the latest treatment options for cancer risk management and early detection, including novel technologies and genetic methods for newly diagnosed cancer patients.
+The Cancer Early Detection and Diagnostics Clinic at the Mass General Cancer Center in Waltham prioritizes a comprehensive approach to ensure that all patients have the latest treatment options for cancer risk management and early detection, including novel technologies and genetic methods for newly diagnosed cancer patients.
 In Elizabeth’s case, the specific genetic makeup of her mutation had never been recorded before, so her genetic counselor took extra time to run the results and explain them to Elizabeth.

 “What I appreciate most about this model is our expedited access to top experts in cancer evaluation and high-risk genetics,” Dr. Moy says.
 “It provides the best quality care for patients like Elizabeth, since she has a coordinated approach in managing her complex cancer screening and detection needs.”